 The addition of an accidental death benefit rider will probably result in a slightly higher premium; however, this benefit increases the total benefit paid to the policy’s beneficiaries.
 In other words, the beneficiary receives the death benefit paid by the policy itself plus any additional accidental death benefit covered by the rider.

 How Do You Prove Accidental Death?

-Finally, when submitting a claim, you may have to prove that the insured’s death was caused b an accident.
+Finally, you may have to prove that the insured’s death was caused by an accident when submitting a claim.
 Here are several ways that you can do so:

 - A fully completed Accidental Death Benefit Claim Form

 - A medical report indicating the cause of death

 - A written statement outlining the date, location, and circumstances of the accident